CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 z \mapsto w(z) = a + (b - a) \frac{\exp{[(z - a) / h]} - 1}{\exp{[(b - a) / h]} - 1} \quad \text{(left biased)}
 ```

+The exponential mappings above have an e-folding controlled by scale ``h``.
-The exponential mappings above implies that the vertical spacings grow linearly at a rate inversely proportional to ``h / (b - a)``.
+Furthermore, it worths noting that the exponential maps impy that the cell widths (distance between interfaces) grow linearly at a rate inversely proportional to ``h / (b - a)``.

 The right-biased map biases the interfaces towards ``b`` while the left-biased map biases the interfaces towards ``a``.